 User experience is about the process of enhancing user satisfaction by improving the usability, accessibility and pleasure provided in the interaction between the user and the product.
-You don’t need to apply every part of UX thinking to your product.
-Once you understand this it becomes easier to pick and select the tools that help serve that purpose for your product.
+So you don’t need to apply each and every methodology to design the best experience.
+The variety of tools and methodologies are there to cater for the needs of each product or website.
+It really is all about figuring out the best way uncover those user pain points and deliver the most value.

 So in this post I’ll outline the tools below.
 Feel free to skip to the one you’d like to know more about.